 While there are clearly similarities and connections between UARS and OSA, there are also some identifiable differences.
 The biggest difference is that pauses and decreases in breathing that are present in OSA patients are virtually absent or very low in those with UARS.
 Obesity is a common concern in those with OSA, but people with UARS are generally of average weight.
-UARS can affect anyone of any ethnicity or gender; however, OSA is far more common in Caucasian men.
+UARS can affect anyone of any ethnicity or gender; however, OSA is far more common in caucasian men.

 Treatment for UARS should be considered the moment one realizes snoring has progressed and daytime symptoms are present.
 Methods for treating UARS are similar to OSA, but differ in that CPAP (the most common treatment for OSA) is usually a last resort in those with upper airway resistance syndrome.

-Firstly, if UARS is a concern, lifestyle and behavior changes are the first to be considered for treatment.
+First, if UARS is a concern, lifestyle and behavior changes are the first to be considered for treatment.
 Practicing good sleep hygiene, eating a proper diet, and getting a good amount of exercise will go a long way to reducing the symptoms.
 Further, there are dental and oral appliances that can be used to keep the airways open.
 These are often recommended along with the above-mentioned lifestyle and behavioral changes.

 If snoring has become a progressive issue, with daytime sleepiness and fatigue symptoms present, then it is advisable to speak to a physician as soon as possible to avoid progression to an OSA diagnosis.